Build muscle with these 10 vegetarian protein sources!

-8. Seitan: Seitan is a substitute for meat products.
+Seitan is a substitute for meat products.
 It is made from gluten, the key protein present in wheat.
 It is a very good source of protein, 20 g of which provides 15 g of protein, no cholesterol, 0.4 g fat.
-Meat products might sometimes carry carcinogenic compound called HCA, which seitan does not.
+Meat products might sometimes carry carcinogenic compounds called HCA, which seitan does not.

-10. Vegetarian protein powder: A lot of people find it difficult to maintain a daily dietary intake of protein as per requirement.
+A lot of people find it difficult to maintain a daily dietary intake of protein as per requirement.
 It is further challenging for vegetarians due to the higher demand for protein foods.
-Hence vegetarian protein powders such as Nutrabay Pure Series Whey, Optimum Nutrition (ON) Gold Standard 100% Whey, etc, can be added to the diet to meet the daily protein needs conveniently.
+Hence vegetarian protein powders such as Nutrabay Pure Whey Isolate, Nutrabay Wellness Vegan Plant Protein, etc, can be added to the diet to meet the daily protein needs conveniently.

 Foods with zero or negligible proteins: